microsoft/bedrock-cli/guides/project-service-management-guide.md

   configured to sync from the single Materialized Manifest Repositories, and multiple Project repositories can be pointed to the single High Level Definition Repository.
-- Step 5 can be repeated each time you need to onboard a service to your Bedrock automated infrastructure.
+- Step 5 can be repeated each time you need to onboard a service to your Bedrxock automated infrastructure.
 - Step 6 can be run as many times as required to add a service revision to a Bedrock project.